 - mit was = womit

-The most important use is that as a question word, both for direct and indirect questions.
+The most important use is as a question word, both for direct and indirect questions.
 You don’t have to use them but you will hear them, so if you hear an initial wo in a question that is clearly not about place… it’s probably a wo-word.

-Wo-words are also used as relative pronouns, and we’ve seen that it is kind of hard to tell where a question-word ends and the pronouns starts… but it doesn’t matter anyway.
+Wo-words are also used as relative pronouns, and we’ve seen that it is kind of hard to tell where a question-word ends and the pronoun starts… but it doesn’t matter anyway.
 The point of the wo-words is that they refer to vagueness, and the main use apart the question is to “fill” a generic das

 - Das, woran ich mich erinnern muss, ist…